1989 Los Angeles Rams season: NFC Championship Game

 The Rams' season came to an end against the rival 49ers.
 Starting at midfield on its first possession, L.A. drove 44 yards in 10 plays, ending with a 23-yard field goal by Mike Lansford.
 On the ensuing San Francisco drive, linebacker Larry Kelm recovered a fumble by 49ers tight end Brent Jones, but the Rams drive stalled as Jim Everett twice attempted deep passes to Flipper Anderson which fell incomplete.
 L.A. was forced to punt the ball away, and never threatened to score again.
 The 49ers scored on three straight possessions in the second quarter and totaled 442 yards on offense and held the ball for 39:48 for the game.
 The Rams were held to only 26 yards rushing and Everett threw three interceptions in the loss, L.A.'s second appearance in the NFC Championship Game in five seasons.
+This marked the Rams last appearance in the playoffs, let alone the NFC Championship until 1999 & their last loss in NFC Championship game until 2025.